Answer all the questions

 Topic: Atlantic Charter

-⭐ The Atlantic Charter, signed in 1941, focused on the equality of all people and the right of nations to self-determination.
-This was a foundational document in the movement towards decolonization and a more equal global order.
+The Atlantic Charter, signed in 1941, focused on the equality of all people and the right of nations to choose their own form of government.
+It was an important step in the push for decolonization and for a world where all nations have equal rights.

 Explanation: